harleypig/tftut/README.md

 We'll start with the same code at the end of the loop_in_module tutorial.

 !!!
+The starting code is in the loop_in_module directory.

+!!!
+The student is expected to competent in using computers, just not familiar !!! with terraform.
+No need to explain basic concepts like what creating !!! a file is.

+!!!
 The tfmod has been discussed in a previous tutorial, no need to go into !!! details.
 If necessary a pointer to that tutorial can be included.